Hammarn/1MB335/Lab3.md

 grep AATTTGGGTTTACTAG path_to_short_reads_library/library.fastq
 ```

 You should see in the terminal a series of reads which contain exactly that sequence.
 If everything went right, the sequence just after your short sequence (which should be highlighted in the results) is the continuation of your contig.
 See whether it seems to be the same sequence in all or most of the selected reads.
-If it is the case, choose one hit where the search 'word' is towards the beginning (caution! invert if you choose a word at the beginning not at the end of the contig) and select the sequence that comes after the highlighted word.
+If it is the case, choose one hit where the search 'word' is towards the beginning (caution! invert if you choose a word at the beginning, not at the end of the contig) and select the sequence that comes after the highlighted word.
 Copy that sequence into your fasta file below the entry of the contig that you selected the word from.
 Don't forget to add a header!

 Repeat this twice - but this time the 'word' in the grep command is from the end of the sequence you just added.

 <!--This part can be adapted depending on the data we choose to work with.
 But it's still might be worth it that they try - if we limit it, e.g. to nine trials and then they are "allowed" to move on.-->

 You should now have three new, short fragments after the contigs in your fasta file.
 It is time to check whether the newest sequence connects to one of your contigs.
 Select about 30 base pairs at the end of the newest sequence and search for it within your fasta file.
-If you are lucky, it will connect to one of your contig.
-Reorganize your fasta file so that it goes: first contig ; new sequences 1 to 3; contig which connects to new sequence.
-Remove the overlap if there is some.
+If you are lucky, it will connect to one of your contigs.
+Reorganize your fasta file so that it goes: first contig; new sequences 1 to 3; contig which connects to the new sequence.
+Remove the overlap if there are some.
 Now you can continue with the end of the second contig.

 If it does not connect, you have to continue a bit.
 Take about 30 bp from the end of the last sequence you added, and grep for it in the short reads library.
 Add the new piece of sequence, repeat two more times.
 Then grep in your fasta file.
 Does it connect?
 If yes, proceed as the previous paragraph.
 If not, repeat the process in this paragraph one last time.
 If it still does not connect, have a closer look at your data.
 Do you see many repeats?